tuxoo/idler/README.md

 - PGX
 - GCACHE

-For application need EnvFile by Borys Pierov plugin by .env file which contains:
+For application need EnvFile by Borys Pierov plugin and .env file which contains:
 ```dotenv
 POSTGRES_VERSION=[your postgres version here]
 POSTGRES_PORT=[your postgres port here]